glennjones/microformat-node/README.md

 There are a couple of things you normally need to do to compile node code on Windows.

-1. Install python 2.6 or 2.7, the build scripts use it.
+1. Install python 2.6 or 2.7, as the build scripts use it.
 2. Run npm inside a Visual Studio shell, so for me, Start->Programs->Microsoft Visual Studio 2010->Visual Studio Tools->Visual Studio Command Prompt